CryptoDombili/-Gensyn-CodeZero-RL-Swarm-Testnet-Node-Run-/README.md

-2 -  Sizden model ismi isteyecek zaten 2 tane model var eğer 3090 ve 4090 kullanıyorsanız enter basıp yada aşşağıdaki 0.5 modelini yazıp devam edebilirsiniz yada 5090 ve üstü cihazınız varsa 1.5  modelini yazın ve enter basın
+2 -  It will ask you for the model name.
+There are two models available.
+If you are using the 3090 or 4090, press Enter or type the 0.5 model below and continue.
+If you have a 5090 or higher device, type the 1.5 model and press Enter.

-## Model isimleri
+## Model names